 Theresa Z. Blumberg is currently Vice President of Women Veterans of Colorado, an emerging non-profit corporation whose mission is focused on serving needs unique to women veterans.
 She is a retired USAFR officer having served 30 years.
 Theresa entered active duty as a member of the Air Force Judge Advocate General Corps serving in prosecutorial and defense counsel positions.
 Upon leaving active duty, Theresa transferred to the Colorado Air National Guard serving as a JAG at the Group, Wing, Headquarters and State level for 17 years while simultaneously practicing law in Denver.
 Her private practice included commercial litigation and non-profit corporation representation.
 Selected as Total Quality Management Director for the Colorado National Guard, Theresa left private practice to focus on deploying this new management philosophy throughout the 5ooo member organization.
 She then assumed the position of 140th Mission Support Group Commander in the Colorado Air National Guard where she commanded 400+ members serving in Security Forces, Personnel, Recruiting, Services, Communications and Civil Engineering.
 Theresa ultimately deployed to Bagram Airfield in Afghanistan as Mission Support Group Commander with similar responsibilities.
 Her final assignment was Chief of Joint Staff for the Colorado National Guard where she worked directly for two successive Adjutants General of Colorado supervising the Joint Operations Center, the 8th Civil Support Team, the Joint Counterdrug Program, the International Partnership Program with the Republic of Slovenia and Hashemite Kingdom of Jordan, Human Resources, Judge Advocate General and Public Affairs Offices.
 Throughout her career, Theresa served on various advisory committees at the local, state and national levels.
 Most notably, she served with the Denver Metro Combined Federal Campaign for over 7 years to include chairing the Board and successively raising over $3 million per year to benefit local charities.
 Theresa attended the University of Texas at Austin where she earned a Bachelor of Science in Education with emphasis in Political Science and Spanish.
 She then earned a Juris Doctorate from Ahmanson Law School at Creighton University.
 In her spare time, Theresa is an avid community, school and church volunteer.

-Trevor Crandall is the Manager of Financial Planning and Analysis (“FP&A”) at KRG Capital Partners, a private equity growth firm headquartered in Denver, CO.
+Trevor Crandall is an independent analyst and author.
+Formerly, he was the Manager of Financial Planning and Analysis (“FP&A”) at KRG Capital Partners, a private equity growth firm headquartered in Denver, CO.
 Prior to joining KRG, Mr. Crandall was a Manager of Pricing and Offer Management and Network Operations Supervisor for Qwest Communications, Inc. (now CenturyLink, Inc.) from 2006 to 2010.
 He specialized in strategic pricing for telecommunications services, modeling, reporting and network operations.
 Prior to Qwest, Mr. Crandall was a Captain in the Third Armored Cavalry Regiment of the United States Army from 2002 to 2006 and deployed twice in support of Operation Iraqi Freedom (“OIF I” and “OIF III”).
 Mr. Crandall earned a B.A. in Business Economics from the State University of New York (“SUNY”) at Potsdam in 2002 and an M.B.A. in Finance from the University of Denver in 2009, where he was inducted into the Beta Gamma Sigma Honor Society for graduating in the top ten percent of his class.